google/gnxi/gnoi_reset/README.md

 ## gNOI Factory Reset Options
 *   `-rollback_os` will attempt to roll back the OS to the factory version and reset all certificates on the target.
-*   `-zero_fill` will attempt to zero fill the device’s persistent storage.
+*   `-zero_fill` will attempt to zero fill the Target’s persistent storage.

 ## Install
 ```